Unit 3 - Practice Quiz

 30 What is the key difference between Bagging and Boosting regarding Bias and Variance?

-B. Both reduce only bias.
+B. Both reduce only variance.

 C. Bagging reduces bias; Boosting reduces variance.